omundy/dig245-usability-test/README.md

 In your group, compile this information into a single report in a shared Google Doc. `10–15 min`

 1. Each of your name(s), a link to and screenshot of the website chosen for analysis
+1. List the test user's responses (a number 1-5) to each of the 10 prompts in the System Usability Scale (SUS) at https://measuringu.com/sus/.
+You will use Javascript later in this chapter to perform the math required to tally the SUS score.
 1. List the 5 tasks you gave the user, along with
     - The data you collected in the test
     - A discussion of the result of each.
 Was the user successful in completing the task?
 Why or why not?